 - 1. Criminal history background check in every jurisdiction in which the student has resided, has been employed, and currently resides. - 2.
 Child abuse registry check for every jurisdiction in which the student has resided, has been employed, or currently resides. - 3.
 Sex offender registry check for undisclosed sex crime convictions in every jurisdiction in which the student has resided, currently resides, or has been employed. - 4.
 Healthcare sanctions background check for determinations of fraud in the healthcare field or actions against the individual by the licensing board of any state.
 Actions may include: reprimands, probations, suspensions and revocations of provider licenses; cease and desist orders; failure to pay student loans; Drug Enforcement Agency (DEA) violations; Kentucky Adult Caregiver Misconduct Registry; Kentucky Board of Nursing abuse registry check; child support violations; professional misconduct judgments; and any other similar sanction, judgment, or exclusion. - 5.
-Prohibited parties verification that the student is not considered by law enforcement to be involved in terrorism, narcotics trafficking, money laundering, proliferation of weapons of mass destruction, or under economic sanction and prohibited from conducting business in the United States.
+Prohibited party's verification that the student is not considered by law enforcement to be involved in terrorism, narcotics trafficking, money laundering, proliferation of weapons of mass destruction, or under economic sanction and prohibited from conducting business in the United States.

 Students failing to pass the certified criminal background verification will not be allowed into off-site clinical settings.
-The policy of the clinical facility supersedes any policy of the Nursing Department.
+Students are required to comply with the Nursing Department and clinical agency policies and requirements.

-V. Required Immunizations:
+T. Required Immunizations:

 - 1. DPT (diphtheria, pertussis, and tetanus) series required.
 Td booster required every 10 years.
 Tdap is required as a single dose for adults.
 The Tdap can replace a Td booster. - 2.
 MMR (measles, mumps, and rubella) vaccination series or positive rubella titer.
 Students born in 1957 or later without proof of immunity or prior vaccination must receive two doses of MMR given four weeks apart. - 3.
 Polio vaccine series: first dose; second dose 1-2 months later; third dose 6-12 months after the second dose.
 Adults who have not completed the series must finish the series. - 4.
 Hepatitis B series & titer: first dose; second dose 1 month later; third dose 6 months later.
 All students are required to have a Hepatitis B Surface Antibody (anti-HBs) titer drawn 1-2 month after the third dose.
-If the titer is less than 10 mIU/mL (negative), repeat the three dose series and titer.
+If the titer is less than 10 mIU/mL (negative), repeat the three-dose series and titer.
 The repeat three dose series must be started within one month of the negative titer.
 A person whose anti-HBs remains less than 10 mIU/mL after 6 doses is considered a "non-responder". - 5.
 Varicella (chickenpox) vaccination series or titer.
 For students with no proof of immunity or vaccination, required two doses of varicella vaccine, four weeks apart. - 6.
-Tuberculosis testing (TB): TB testing is required of all students prior to entering off-site clinical experiences and by August 1 for NUR courses.
-The following downloadable forms for TB testing are available in CastleBranch: - a.
-Initial TB - b.
-Group A Initial Step & Annual Survelience - c.
-Group B Chest X-Ray & Annual Survelience - d.
-Group C Quantiferon Annual TB Survelience
+Tuberculosis testing (TB): TB testing and annual testing and documentation is required of all students.
+The following downloadable forms for TB testing are available in CastleBranch: - 7.
+Initial TB - 8.
+Group A Initial Step & Annual Surveillance

+- 9. Group B Chest X-Ray & Annual Surveillance - 10.
+Group C Quantiferon Annual TB Surveillance